DerekSelander/dsdump/docs/index.md

 X86_64   RDI     RSI                       RDX                   RCX
 ```

-If you're a deer in the headlights reading this, please read the above link first.
+If you're a deer in the headlights reading this, please read the above link(s) first.

 Swift changes the `self` around to `R13` on x86_64 and `X20` on ARM64.
 Since there's no need for an Objective-C `Selector`, the `RSI`/`X1` registers can be used for arguments.